Diomede, Alaska

-Diomede (Iŋaliq, Диомид) is an incorporated city on the west coast of Little Diomede Island in the U.S. state of Alaska.
+Diomede (Iŋaliq; Диомид) is an incorporated island city in the U.S. state of Alaska.
 Little Diomede Island is the smaller of the two Diomede Islands that are located in the middle of the Bering Strait; the larger of the two islands, Big Diomede Island, is part of Russia.
 As of 2020, the population of Diomede is 82.

 Diomede's native name, Iŋaliq, means "the other one" or "the one over there".

 History

 The current location of the city is believed by some archaeologists to have been inhabited for at least 3,000 years.
 It was originally a spring hunting campsite and the early explorers from the west found the Iñupiat (Inuit) at Diomede had an advanced culture, including elaborate whale hunting ceremonies.
 Trade occurred with both continents.

 1648–1867

 The first European to reach the Diomede Islands was Russian explorer Semyon Dezhnev, in 1648; the next was Danish-born Russian navigator and explorer Vitus Bering, who re-discovered the islands on August 16, 1728, and named the islands after martyr St. Diomede, who was celebrated in the Russian Orthodox Church on that date.

 The United States purchased Alaska from Russia in 1867, including Little Diomede.
 A new boundary was drawn between the two Diomede Islands, and the Big Diomede was left to Russia.